WilliamIPark/sherlock/README.md

-# sherlock
+# Sherlock / Heroes & Villians Project
-IXD302 Heroes and Villians Website
+Completed for IXD302.
+Tested and working on Windows on Chrome & Firefox.

 [View the webpage](https://williamipark.github.io/sherlock/index.html)